Catherine22/WebServices/README.md

 ## WebView

 **[P14_Full_WebView]**
-On the page, you can...
+On the Fragment, you can...

-- Back to previous page
+- Back to previous pages
-- Show ProgressBar while loading resource
+- Show ProgressBar while loading resources
-- Handle JavaScript alert(), confirm() and prompt() dialog
+- Handle JavaScript alert(), confirm() and prompt() and display the message with a used-defined dialog.
 > Here are some urls to test JavaScript.
 You could type them in
 > [P14_Full_WebView] :
 >  - [https://www.javascript.com/][3]